chetanparma1/python_datacamp/course14_statistical_thinking_in_pyhton1/chp04_thinking_probabistically.md

 ```
 #### Comment:
 Great work!
 We had to take a million samples because the probability of a fast time is very low and we had to be sure to sample enough.
 We get that there is only a 0.06% chance of a horse running the Belmont as fast as Secretariat.

+## 08. Matching a story and a distribution
+How might we expect the time between Major League no-hitters to be distributed?
+Be careful here: a few exercises ago, we considered the probability distribution for the number of no-hitters in a season.
+Now, we are looking at the probability distribution of the time between no hitters.

+### Possible Answers
+* Normal
+** press 1
+* Exponential
+** press 2
+* Poisson
+** press 3
+* Uniform
+** press 4

+#### Answer:
+3

+#### Comment:
+Correct!